jiminychris/shiny-ninja/README.md

 Compatibility
 -------------

 Everything works on Mac OS X Yosemite, and the matchmaking server definitely works on Windows 7.
-The only probelm noticed with Windows 7 is that it crashed when trying to use the Man-in-the-Middle script (mitm.py).
+The only problem noticed with Windows 7 is that it crashed when trying to use the Man-in-the-Middle script (mitm.py).